Dino Kartsonakis: Biography

 Dino was born in New York City and attended Glad Tidings Tabernacle.
 He began playing his grandmother's piano at the age of three.
 The first song he learned was At the Cross.
 He enrolled in piano lessons at age five and developed a love and passion for playing the piano.
-This love and passion was cultivated as a young boy at his home church, Glad Tidings Tabernacle in New York City where for a time, Dino served as Music Director and Pianist.
+This love and passion was cultivated as a young boy at his home church, Glad Tidings Tabernacle in New York City where for a time, Dino served as music director and pianist.
 Dino would go on to receive more formal musical training at The King's College as well as the Juilliard School of Music.
-Dino served in the U.S. Army in the mid-1960’s with an overseas assignment n Germany.
-After military service, Dino performed in the early 70’s as pianist for evangelist Kathryn Kuhlman, but was dismissed from the ministry over contracts disputes along with his brother-in-law, Paul J. Bartholomew.
+Dino served in the U.S. Army in the mid-1960s with an overseas assignment n Germany.
+After military service, Dino performed in the early 1970s as pianist for evangelist Kathryn Kuhlman, but was dismissed from the ministry over contracts disputes along with his brother-in-law, Paul J. Bartholomew.

 Dino has traveled extensively across the globe and has produced well over 50 recordings on his own as well as mainstream labels.
 He has worked with other various evangelists over the decades, notably Paul Crouch of Trinity Broadcasting Network and former PTL leaders, Tammy Faye and Jim Bakker.

-Dino has hosted two television shows over the years: the "Dino and Debby Show" in the 1970s with his first wife Deborah Keener, and "The Dino Show" which aired on the former Trinity Broadcasting Network.
+Dino has hosted two television shows over the years: the "Dino and Debby Show" in the 1970s with his first wife Deborah Keener, and "The Dino Show", which aired on the former Trinity Broadcasting Network.
 Dino describes his style as combining the classical with the sacred.
 His technique has been described as fluid and brilliant and he has been termed the "Christian Liberace" because of his flair, designer costumes, custom pianos and flashy jewelry.

 Many of Dino’s works are religious-based, along with secular and contemporary arrangements of classical works.
 Dino performed for 18 years in his own show in Branson, Missouri.
 Among his accomplishments remains his "Peace Series” - a collection of CDs featuring subdued piano arrangements against a backdrop of nature sounds.
 Today, Dino and his wife reside in Branson, Missouri.
 He maintains a regular presence on Facebook, selling his CD’s and music books while occasionally performing piano concerts at churches.

 Dino performed at Carnegie Hall on December 15, 2005.
 He participated in an auction benefiting Music Cares, a charitable organization that helps struggling musicians and entertainers.

 Dino was nominated and received a Grammy Award in 1998 for his work on the soundtrack of the movie The Apostle.